CRUK CoL Centre MBPhD studentships

 - Home tuition fees and a consumables budget will be covered by the award

-A list of potential CoL Centre MBPhD supervisors and project areas will be available in December.
+Please click here for a list of potential CoL Centre MBPhD supervisors and project areas.

 To be eligible for the CoL Centre MBPhD studentship, you need to be accepted on to the UCL MBPhD Programme.
 You will need to have completed at least 2 pre-clinical MBBS years plus an iBSc.
 As a requirement of the UCL MBPhD programme you will also need to be enrolled in the UCL medical school and have completed the 4th integrated clinical care year at UCL before starting your PhD.